rcxwhiz/django_py_grader/README.md

 * I need to find a way to fix constructors of forms
 * Make a grader version of the view submission result that is identifying
+* Investigate db indexing for performance benefits
+* Create or use a loggin system